mattbriggs/tech-doc-generator/gentemplates/concept1.0.0.md

 # {{Title}}

-[add your introductory paragraph]
+[Add your introductory paragraph]

 ## Heading 2

-# Heading
-This is the boilerplate.
+[Add your paragraph summarizing what becomes before or after.]

 <!-- Remove all the comments in this template before you sign-off or merge
 to the main branch. -->